ivangfr/springboot-testing-mysql/README.md

 - ### user-service

   `Spring Boot` Web Java application to manage users.
-The data is stored in `MySQL`
+The data is stored in `MySQL`.

   ![user-service-swagger](documentation/user-service-swagger.jpeg)